Respawnsive/StarCellar/README.md

 A walkthrough tutorial about [Apizr](https://apizr.net), a Refit based web api client manager, but resilient (retry, connectivity, cache, auth, log, priority, etc...).

 This repository contains the source code of the StarCellar sample app built during the corresponding end-to-end walkthrough.
-Each covered module get a blog post about it, a video on the YouTube Apizr Playlist and a dedicated branch on GitHub with both With and Without Apizr sample project.
+Each covered episode get a blog post about it, a video on the YouTube Apizr Playlist and a dedicated branch on GitHub with both With and Without Apizr sample project.
-You can switch between branches to jump between modules within the same opened solution.
+You can switch between branches to jump between episodes within the same opened solution.
-Each module begins from the end of the previous one.
+Each episode begins from the end of the previous one.

 Before you jump into this walkthrough, it is highly recommended to take a look at the official documentation of Apizr and its source code: